bosky101/kraken/README.md

 ### Authors and Contributors

 Kraken was originally written by Kris Rasmussen (@krisr) at [Asana](http://www.asana.com/jobs).
 The Kraken mascot was designed by Stephanie Hornung.
+Lager support added by Bhasker Kode (@bosky101) at https://github.com/bosky101/kraken

 ### Support or Contact
 Having trouble with Kraken?
 Check out the documentation at https://github.com/Asana/Kraken/wiki or file an issue at https://github.com/Asana/Kraken/issues and we’ll help you sort it out.